Wells Fargo Personal Loan – 2023 Review

 A big question for many is how long does it take to get your money.
 Once it has approved your application, Wells Fargo says it should act quickly.
 To quote its website, you can “Get your funds, often by the next business day, if approved.”

-And you can speed the process by having your documentation ready to upload and being ready to answer any obvious queries.
+You can speed up the process by having your documentation ready to upload and being ready to answer any obvious queries.
 Those may well arise if you’ve bounced a check or allowed an account to become delinquent recently.

 Consumer Financial Protection Bureau and Wells Fargo

-Federal regulator the CFPB maintains a database of consumer complaints it receives.
+Federal regulatory body the CFPB maintains a database of consumer complaints it receives.
 In 2019, 27 such complaints were filed against Wells Fargo under the “installment loan” category, which covers personal loans.
 That seems relatively few for such a big lender.

 The biggest single issue was that customers felt they’d been charged fees or interest they weren’t expecting.
 So make sure you read your loan agreement carefully so you’re not similarly surprised.